Digital Health

 • health care delivered digitally rather than face to face (for example, via a video call)

-My Health Record versus an Electronic Medical Record
+What is the difference between My Health Record and an Electronic Medical Record?

 While they might sound similar, your My Health Record is different to an Electronic Medical Record.